 How to Know When it is Time to Replace your Pool Filter Pressure Gauge

 Is there any visible wear on the gauge, such as a cracked glass face or corroded fittings?
 Does the needle move quickly?
-Or, does it seem loose or sticky?
-If the indicator appears to be worn, it is probably time for a replacement.
-It is much easier to replace a lousy gauge than it is to chase a non-existent pressure problem.
+Or does it seem loose or sticky?
+If the indicator appears worn, it is probably time for a replacement.
+It is much easier to replace a lousy gauge than to chase a non-existent pressure problem.

 What is a Pool Filter Air Pressure Release Valve

 In addition to the pressure gauge, your pool filtration system is outfitted with a pressure release valve.
 Most pressure gauges are mounted directly on top of this valve.
-This valve provides a mechanism to release air that becomes trapped in your filtration system.
+This valve provides a mechanism to release the air trapped in your filtration system.